-GGG students help organize our GEO 297 weekly seminar series during fall, winter and spring quarters.
+Second year GGG students help organize our GEO 297 weekly seminar series during fall, and spring quarters.
 Students are required to take GEO 297 two times.
-This seminar series has a faculty coordinator each quarter.
-Topics are typically selected late in spring quarter or early in fall quarter.
+This seminar series has a faculty coordinator each quarter as well, to help the students in their organizing.
+Topics are typically selected late in spring quarter for the following fall, and in winter quarter for the spring's seminar series.
 Seminar topics have included history of California's landscapes, tourism, zoogeography, watershed science, the geography of food, and careers in geography.
+Students have also been successful in securing additional funding from GSA to bring in outside speakers.